 Type Network was launched in 2016 and is a private company owned by type and graphic designers and veterans of the type industry.
 Our goal is to provide our clients with the best type in the world, and to do that by closely aligning our interests with the world’s best designers.

-We bring together the best type designers in the world, from 60 foundries in 15 countries.
+We bring together the best type designers in the world, from nearly 100 foundries in 15 countries.
 At TN you can get the best fonts—original, creative, and built with the latest technology.
 And you can get advice on putting the fonts to work for you.
 Our partner designers and foundries can build a whole typographic system for your brand.
 While our library started with Latin fonts, it has expanded to cover the world; moreover, our experts can pair TN fonts with scripts from India, Southeast Asia, China, Japan, and Korea.

 For most projects, our catalog offers comprehensive licensing and download options.
 For bigger projects (and “enterprise licenses”), contact us.
 We can work out the details quickly.